antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 When a Payload Application is scheduled to be active for a given period of time, a simple state machine is executed:

 1. Payload Device is powered on
-2. Payload Application is booted up
+2. Payload Application is booted up by Application Controller
 3. Payload Application starts via developer-provided entrypoint script
 4. Payload Application initializes a Payload Interface connection (typically using an appropriate SDK library)
-5. Payload Controller instructs Payload Application to execute required Payload Sequences
+5. Application Controller instructs Payload Application to execute required Payload Sequences
 6. Payload Application acknowledges when sequences are complete
-7. Payload Controller stops application, with time allowed for graceful shutdown
+7. Application Controller stops application, with time allowed for graceful shutdown
 8. Payload Device is powered off

 Payload Sequences